 2.8 Task 8 - Administrative, regulatory, and legislative recommendations (361.43)

+Performing any work associated with any Task 8 subtasks is contingent upon a written notice-toproceed.
 This section is organized into several parts: goals, excerpts from relevant rules and scope of work, followed by additional guidance and submittal requirements.